 The Wellcome Trust is now imposing sanctions when open access requirements are not met.

-For more information on funder policies visit the Research funders' open access policies.
+For more information on funder policies visit the Research funders' open access policies page.

-HEFCE, on behalf of all UK funding councils, has announced that from 1st April 2016 journal articles and conference proceedings have to meet certain open access requirements to be eligible for the post-2014 REF.
-These criteria apply no matter who the research funder was, and they differ from other funders’ criteria
+Research England on behalf of all UK funding councils, has announced that from 1st April 2016 journal articles and conference proceedings have to meet certain open access requirements to be eligible for the 2021 REF and beyond.
+These criteria apply regardless of research funder even if they differ from other funders’ criteria